Child labour: United States

-Child labour laws and initiatives
+Laws and initiatives

 Almost every country in the world has laws relating to and aimed at preventing child labour.
 International Labour Organization has helped set international law, which most countries have signed on and ratified.
 According to ILO minimum age convention (C138) of 1973, child labour refers to any work performed by children under the age of 12, non-light work done by children aged 12–14, and hazardous work done by children aged 15–17.
 Light work was defined, under this convention, as any work that does not harm a child's health and development, and that does not interfere with his or her attendance at school.
 This convention has been ratified by 171 countries.

 The United Nations adopted the Convention on the Rights of the Child in 1990, which was subsequently ratified by 193 countries.
 Article 32 of the convention addressed child labour, as follows:...Parties recognise the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.

 Under Article 1 of the 1990 Convention, a child is defined as "every human being below the age of eighteen years unless, under the law applicable to the child, a majority is attained earlier."
 Article 28 of this Convention requires States to, "make primary education compulsory and available free to all."

-195 countries are party to the convention; only two nations have not ratified the treaty, Somalia and the United States.
+As of 2024, 196 countries are party to the convention; the only nation that has not ratified the treaty is the United States.